emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 ```

-To test our `work` method is working we create productivity platform, which display the work and hours the employee does.
+To test if our `work` method is work?
+We create a productivity platform, which displays the work and hours the employee does.

 ```python
 import Employee